 Askbankifsccode.com provides you options to search any Indian bank branch details by bank name and search by IFSC / MICR code.

-If you have IFSC Code, MICR Code, Branch Code, Phone Number, Fax Number, Toll Free Number, phone number, Email Id, Address or Website of a bank branch, you can search the same using search box at top right any time.
+If you have IFSC Code, MICR Code, Branch Code, Phone Number, Fax Number, Toll Free Number, phone number, Email Id, Address or Website of a bank branch, you can search the same using search page any time.

 IFSC Code is a unique 11-digit code that can be used to transfer the fund through NEFT, RTGS and IMPS.
 It stands for Indian Financial System Code which is a combination of Alphabets and Number each set representing some information about the bank branch.
 There are 1.5 lakhs+ branch in India and each branch has its own IFSC Code.
 IFSC Code is a code assigned by the RBI to facilitate the customer as it helps the clearing office to locate the bank easily.

 IFSC Code is an 11-digit code with contains both alphabets and numeric elements.
 In the IFSC Code, the first 4-digit is the bank code followed by 0 which will be used in the future when more branches will be added, the last 6-digit is the bank branch code.